FunctionPoint/AoC2024/README.md

 # Advent of Code 2024

-Implements Advent of Code puzlzes 2024
+Implements Advent of Code puzzles of year 2024

 ## Running